NORTHERN IRELAND BOWLING ASSOCIATION

 The Club desiring the postponement will inform the Honorary League Secretary and the opposing Club, giving at least 48 hours notice.
 The game must be played on the following Tuesday, or such alternative Tuesday determined by the Honorary League Secretary.
 The Match Secretary or Honorary Secretary of the home Club must confirm these arrangements with their opponents.
 The date now becomes the original date and cannot be further postponed except in accordance with this rule.

-(e) In the event of a League match being postponed by inclement weather, arrangements must be made to play the on the following Tuesday, or such alternative Tuesday determined by the Honorary league Secretary.
+(f) In the event of a League match being postponed by inclement weather, arrangements must be made to play the fixture on the following Tuesday, or such alternative Tuesday determined by the Honorary league Secretary.
 If this date clashes with an NIBA Championship date, and a player from either team is involved or the green of the home team is being used for Championship ties, the home club must give the opponents two dates, one of which must be accepted, and the Honorary league Secretary informed in writing.
 Such date must not be beyond the last Saturday for which league fixtures for the relevant Division are scheduled unless by previous permission of the Honorary League Secretary.

 For Championships, Ties or Cup matches a definite arrangement between the Players/Clubs for the completion of the same must be made to allow the next round to go ahead as planned.
 The Honorary League/Competitions Secretary to be advised of the arrangements.